febisarju/FraudScan/README.md

-# FraudScan Analytics: Fraud Detection using SQL and Power BI
+# FraudScan Analytics: using SQL and Power BI

 This project focuses on detecting fraudulent credit card transactions and analyzing customer risk profiles using a relational database and advanced SQL queries.
 It includes a comprehensive dataset of customer and transaction data, along with visualizations to identify fraud patterns, customer spending behavior, and risk assessments.